microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/02-register-app.md

 ---

 > [!NOTE]
 > Notice that you did not configure any Microsoft Graph permissions on the app registration.
-This is because the sample will use [dynamic consent](/azure/active-directory/develop/v2-permissions-and-consent#incremental-and-dynamic-user-consent) to request specific permissions for user authentication.
+This is because the sample uses [dynamic consent](/azure/active-directory/develop/v2-permissions-and-consent#incremental-and-dynamic-user-consent) to request specific permissions for user authentication.